 How do I get my documents translated/notarized?

-If you cannot successfully argue this, contact your local authority in your home country to request if a document of this nature can be provided.
+If you cannot successfully argue this, contact your embassy or the local authority in your home country to request if a document of this nature can be provided.

 Can I exchange the Georgian license for one in another country if I leave Georgia?